Sci-Fi Bool Tackles the 'Big' question Without Being Preachy

 Quarterly royalties for Forsaken continue to trickle in.
 There are still more e-book sales than hardcopy.
 I will be doing more marketing in the coming months of the new year.

-Part of the new marketing will include selling Forgiven: Finding a path home, the sequel to Forsaken.
-I am exploring more ways to marketing my novels.
+As I work to complete the third book in this seriers, part of the marketing will include selling Forgiven: Finding a path home, the sequel to Forsaken.
+I am exploring more ways to marketing my